songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_runtime-sec.md

 kubectl wait pods --for=condition=Ready --all -n falco
 ```

 Falco comes with a [pre-installed set of rules](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) that alert you upon suspicious behavior.
-We can check this by triggering such a rule
+We can check this by triggering such a rule.

-One of this default rule is a log entry everytime a shell is opened in a pod, let us do that:
+One of these default rules is a log entry every time a shell is opened in a pod, let us do that:

 ```bash
 kubectl exec -it -n test-kyverno alpine-pod -- sh